-During this stay, we will translate and rewrite our two-hour lecture about various documentative formats, but now inspired by your concept of “publishing”.
-We will hold that lecture at the end of our stay, and we will present our VR archive during two days, where people can drop in and meet us.
+During this stay, we will translate and rewrite our two-hour lecture about various documentative formats, but now inspired by your concept of ‘publishing’.
+We will hold that lecture at the end of our stay, and we will present our VR archive over two days, when people can drop in and meet us.
 Finally, we will also meet and record new local artists for the VR archive.

 We look forward to that.
 Thank you!

-On Thursday 27th c.off organize a brunch together with Live Art DK to dig further into the concepts of publishing within performance art of today.
+On Thursday 27th 2020 c.off organizes a brunch alongside Live Art DK, to dig further into the concepts of publishing within the performance art of today.